George S. Holzapfel

 - Bachelor of Arts (Economics), University of Washington, Honors include cum laude and Phi Beta Kappa awards

-- Master of Business Administration (Finance/Accounting), University of Washington
+- Master of Business Administration (Finance/Accounting/Tax), University of Washington

 - Succession Planning for Businesses - As an attorney for many private businesses, George has developed and implemented many succession plans and other plans of reorganization to facilitate the transfer of ownership and control from one generation to the next.
 These transactions require careful attention to corporate, estate planning, tax and other areas of law.
 George strives to structure these transactions to achieve the goals of the parties while at the same time laying the legal foundation for the successful continuation of the business itself.